 Are some professions unethical?
 Largely this depends upon how you define morality.
 If you work for the arms industry, it’s very possible its products will be used to kill someone.
 Morally, is this a red line?
 Or do you think ‘The way I feel about arms use depends upon the context’ or ‘Their use is not my responsibility; that lies with others’?

 Nursing often tops public polls of ‘most trusted profession’ but does that make it the most ethically desirable?

 Alternatively, you might prefer to choose a well-paid career but then make large donations to good causes.
-You could argue that a rich, expert investment banker who donates lots of money to charity makes more of a difference to humanity than one care worker (because of the impact of their donation and that, technically, their specialist role is less easily replaceable).
+You could argue that a rich, expert investment banker who regularly donates large sums to charity makes an equal amount of difference to humanity as a care worker.

 Ultimately, you need to do work you feel comfortable with.